kmccracko/linkedin-connector/README.md

 This script might break for you; it hasn't been tested very thoroughly.

-The lighter was invented before the match.

 ---

-If you have an improvement for this repo, or even just another fun fact, feel free to make a PR.
+If you have an improvement for this repo, feel free to make a PR.